El Paso mayor declares state of emergency in response to migrant surge - KTVZ

 By Paradise Afshar and Christina Maxouris, CNN

-El Paso, Texas, Mayor Oscar Leeser declared a state of emergency on Saturday evening following a surge of migrants who have recently arrived in the community.
+El Paso, Texas, Mayor Oscar Leeser declared a state of emergency on Saturday evening following a surge of migrants who have recently arrived in the community and he says are living in unsafe conditions.

-“Hundreds” of migrants are on the streets in unsafe conditions while temperatures are also beginning to drop, and things could get much worse when a Trump-era border policy will be lifted Wednesday, which federal officials expect will lead to an increase in migrant arrivals.
+The mayor, who had previously declined to issue a state of emergency, said “hundreds” of migrants are on the streets in unsafe conditions while temperatures are beginning to drop, and things could get much worse when a Trump-era border policy is lifted Wednesday, which federal officials expect will lead to an increase in migrant arrivals.

-“We know that the influx on Wednesday will be incredible,” the mayor said in a news conference.
+“We know that the influx on Wednesday will be incredible,” the mayor said in a news conference, adding later some officials have estimated the number of arriving migrants could more than double after December 21.

 Considering all those factors, “we felt it was a proper time today to call a state of emergency,” he added.